Nikon D5500 vs Olympus E-M1

 - More heavily discounted: Has been on the market for longer (launched in September 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the D5500 is the clear winner of the match-up (15 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5500 emerges as the winner of the contest (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D5500 and the Olympus E-M1 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.